tackley/live-dashboard/readme.md

 Then startup with:

-    foreman start
+    ./start.sh

+Which will run foreman start in an infinite loop.
 Now go to http://localhost:5000 and enjoy.